Joint-Photon-Sciences-Institute/MD-EXAFS/examples/README.md

 - The example uses only 1 frame for quick testing.
 Real calculations typically use thousands of frames.
 - Local execution is suitable for testing and small datasets.
 For production runs with many frames, use HPC.
-- The number of workers should match the number of working directories for optimal load balancing.
+- The `cores_per_node` parameter distributes **frames** across working directories, not atoms.
+- With multiple frames, set `cores_per_node` to match your CPU cores for optimal frame-level parallelization.
+- Each atom calculation within a frame runs independently, so `--workers` can parallelize these.
 - FEFF calculations can take several minutes even for this small example.